hynek/setup-cached-uv/README.md

 A static string suffix to add to the cache name.
 This could, for example, be the name of the job.

-Npte that the operating system of the runner is automatically added to the cache name.
+Note that the operating system of the runner is automatically added to the cache name.

 ### `cache-dependency-path`